Or scroll down to read more about how a Ground Source Heat Pump works …

 To produce meaningful figures and usage estimates, we use geographical weather data specific to your location.
 We also assess your property via approved heat loss calculations, considering the specifics of your building such as the number of external walls and the level of insulation currently installed.

-The benefit of installing a Ground Source Heat Pump system continues beyond the 7 years of the Renewable Heat Incentive Scheme.
+Benefits of installing a Ground Source Heat Pump system continue beyond the 7 years of the subisidies from the Renewable Heat Incentive Scheme.

 Research suggests that traditional fossil fuel boilers (such as gas and oil) have an average lifespan of 12 years, meaning that in the lifetime of your new renewable heat pump you will benefit from: